goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 4. Easy Implementation
    A complete PPO implementation requires only ~100 lines of code, compared to TRPO's significantly more complex implementation.

-PPO in Practice: Why It Dominates
+PPO in Practice: Why It Dominate
 PPO has become the default choice for policy gradient methods because it strikes an optimal balance:

 **Theoretical Foundation**: Inherits TRPO's trust region insights